vijit-m/TablEval/README.md

 way F1 score of 0.69 on subtask A and an F1 score of 0.65 on subtask B.

+Subtask 1: 2 way Classification of the statements as Entailed and Refuted and 3 way Classification of the statements as Entailed, Refuted and Unknown

+Subtask 2: Classifying the Cells as the Relevant and Irrelevant

 # Corpus Description

 The corpus has two versions of training data: